 When implemented properly, these guidelines will ideally generate “a simple, concise, and standardized CUI Framework with effective centralized governance and oversight has the best chance of both wide acceptance within the federal government and broad adoption throughout our State, local, tribal, and private sector partner communities.”
-But while goals which have been received with approval by the intelligence community, struggles have persisted around implementation.
+But while goals have been received with approval by the intelligence community, struggles have persisted around implementation.

 The State of CUI Compliance

 The executive order establishing CUI guidelines anticipated challenges in real-world compliance: “The successful expansion of the scope of the CUI Framework requires careful consideration of agency missions, requirements, and the processes by which SBU information is currently managed.”
-So far, these processes are still in need of further standardization which the Executive Agent is seeking to redress.
+So far, these processes are still in need of further standardization, which the Executive Agent is seeking to redress.

 Devin Casey, Program Analyst at NARA has identified four key areas where wider CUI adoption can still create positive reform: